As competitive as it gets, a batsman scoring the fastest century in T20 is one of the most significant feats in cricket history.

 AB de Villiers Gujarat 43 2016

-Meanwhile, South Africa’s David Miller holds the record for the fastest century in T20 internationals.
+Meanwhile, South Africa’s David Miller holds the record for the third fastest century in T20 internationals.
 He just took 35 balls for his hundred against Bangladesh in 2017.
 Interestingly, he was dropped on zero.

 Within two months, Indian cricket team opener Rohit Sharma equalled Miller’s record in the 2017 T20I against Sri Lanka at Indore.
 Rohit’s sensational knock came days after his third double-century in ODIs.